 Things to do in Brest, Belarus: A travel guide to the Hero City

 Brest is one of the oldest cities in Belarus, founded more than a thousand years ago.
-With a population of 350,000 people, Brest is very close to the border with Poland.
+With a population of 350,000, Brest is located very close to the border with Poland.
 Located just a couple of hours away from Minsk, the city might appear sleepy and somewhat bizarre to first-time visitors.
 However, there are plenty of things to do in Brest, which I plan to cover in this travel guide.

 *Some of the links are affiliate links.
-It means that if you buy something, I might earn a small commission at no additional cost to you.
+This means that if you make a purchase, I may earn a small commission at no additional cost to you.

 A travel guide to Brest, Belarus